Accessibility of Public Transit Services

 • Route identification devices: Assist the visually and hearing impaired.

-• New bus shelters: With wider spaces for wheelchairs and better lighting.
+• New Bus Shelters: With wider spaces for wheelchairs and better lighting.

-Using Bus Accessibility:
+Using Bus Accessibility Features:

 • If you use a mechanized mobility (wheelchair, scooter) device, please turn off the device and lock the wheels while you are on the lift.
 When you are safely secured, please keep the mobility device turned off.

-Metro SubwayLink Accessibility
+Metro Subway Accessibility

 Elevators and Escalators: The Metro system has renovated elevators and escalators at station entrances to include the repositioning of control panels and railings to make these controls more accessible.
-We provide elevator and escalator service from the street entrance of a station to train platform.
+We provide elevator and escalator service from the street entrance of a station to the train platform.

-Tactile Warning Strips: There are tactile warning strips in place at the edge of Metro SubwayLink train boarding platforms.
-Please stand behind the tactile warning strip to ensure that you will be out of danger from the approaching train.
+Tactile Warning Strips: There are yellow tactile warning strips in place at the edge of Metro Subway train boarding platforms.
+Please stand behind these warning strips to ensure your safety as trains approach.

-Accessible Parking: Accessible parking spaces are available for our customers who drive to a Metro SubwayLink Station.
-You must display a valid MVA permit or have the license plates.
+Accessible Parking: Accessible parking spaces are available at Metro Subway parking lots.
+You must display a valid MVA disability placard or have the appropriate disability license plate.

-Priority Seating: There are seats in the front of each Metro SubwayLink car that are designated as priority seats for seniors and people with disabilities.
+Priority Seating: There are priority seats designated for seniors and people with disabilities in the front of each Metro Subway car.
 The MTA requires that these seats be made available to eligible customers upon request.

-Light RailLink Accessibility
+Light Rail Accessibility

 Ticket Vending Machine: Ticket Vending Machines have audio instructions.
 Braille and raised letter instructions are on each machine.

-Tactile Warning Strips: There are yellow tactile warning strips in place at the edge of Light RailLink train boarding platforms.
-Please stand behind the tactile warning strip to ensure that you will be out of danger from the approaching train.
+Tactile Warning Strips: There are yellow tactile warning strips in place at the edge of Light Rail boarding platforms.
+Please stand behind these warning strips to ensure your safety as trains approach.

 Access Buttons: Press the button on the outside of the train to gain access.
 To exit, press the green button next to the door.

-Level Boarding Platforms: We also provide level boarding (High-Block) platforms at each of our Light RailLink Stops for our customers who may be unable use the steps to board.
-At the first car in the train, the operator will deploy a boarding ramp to assist passengers in boarding from the High-Block Platform.
-Please do not try to board the train until the boarding ramp is down.
-Operator will also deploy the ramp when you alight at your destination.
+Level Boarding Platforms: MTA provides High-Block level boarding platforms at each Light Rail stop for customers who may be unable to use the steps to board.
+At the first car in the train, the Operator will deploy a boarding ramp to assist passengers waiting on the High-Block Platform.
+Please do not try to board the train until the boarding ramp is completely down.
+Operator will also deploy the ramp at the High-Block platform when you exit.

-Priority Seating: There are seats in the front of each Light RailLink car that are designated as priority seats for seniors and people with disabilities.
+Priority Seating: There are seats in the front of each Light Rail car that are designated as priority seats for seniors and people with disabilities.
 The MTA requires that these seats be made available to eligible customers upon request.

 Citizens Advisory Committee for Accessible Transportation

-How to file a complaint
+How to File a Complaint

 If you believe you have been subjected to discrimination by MTA employees or policies based on your disability, you may file a complaint.